-As a result, there is a rising burden on health and care services driven by our lifestyles, deprivation and other social and economic influences.
+As a result, there is a rising burden on health and care services driven by our lifestyle choices, as well as deprivation and other social and economic influences.

-Improving population health/prevention is a key part of the work of our Partnership.
-Following the call for a radical upgrade in prevention and public health in the Five Year Forward View, it is recognised that preventing illness is one of the ways to ensure the NHS remain sustainable in the future.
+Improving population health through prevention of illness is a key part of the work of the Partnership.
+Following the call for a radical upgrade in prevention and public health in the Five Year Forward View, it is recognised that preventing illness is one of the ways to ensure the NHS remains sustainable in the future.

 Make Every Contact Count (MECC)

-MECC is about encouraging and helping people to make healthier choices to achieve positive long-term behaviour change.
-All our organisations can help support this through the contacts they have with individuals.
-Our Partnership is making sure all organisations pledge their commitment to MECC and provide their staff with the training and development they need.
-Read more about MECC pdf here (260 KB)
+MECC is about encouraging and helping people to make healthier choices in order to achieve positive long-term behaviour change.
+All our organisations can help support this through the contact they have with individuals.
+The Partnership is making sure all organisations pledge their commitment to MECC, as well as providing their staff with the training and development they need.